tracim/tracim/backend/doc/setting.md

 :warning: Tracim is tested with the version 4.0.5.2, you can use the latest version at your own risk

-Similar example with LibreofficeOnline(rolling release, unstable :warning:) server using docker ([image](https://hub.docker.com/r/libreoffice/online)):
+**To set up a `LibreofficeOnline` server(rolling release, unstable :warning:) using docker ([image](https://hub.docker.com/r/libreoffice/online)):**

 `sudo docker run -d -t -p 9980:9980 -e "domain=<DOT_ESCAPED_DOMAIN_OF_TRACIM_API>" -e "SLEEPFORDEBUGGER=0" -e "extra_params=--o:ssl.enable=false" --cap-add MKNOD --restart always libreoffice/online:master`

-:information source: All the informations to set up a `Collabora CODE/ LibreofficelOnline` server can be found on the [official documentation](https://www.collaboraoffice.com/code/docker/)
+:information source: All the information to set up a `Collabora CODE/ LibreofficelOnline` server can be found on the [official documentation](https://www.collaboraoffice.com/code/docker/)

-:warning: Be really carefull about configuring domain parameter, as [official documentation](https://www.collaboraoffice.com/code/docker/) said, value should be dot escaped, ex: `domain=.*\\.mysuperdomain\\.com`
+:warning: Be really careful about configuring domain parameter, as [official documentation](https://www.collaboraoffice.com/code/docker/) said, value should be dot escaped, ex: `domain=.*\\.mysuperdomain\\.com`

-:information_source: you can add username/password parameter to set collabora admin console too : `-e "username=admin" -e "password=S3cRet"`
+:information_source: you can add username/password parameter to set collabora admin console too :

+`-e "username=admin" -e "password=S3cRet"`

-:information_source: to avoid using automatic ssl/tls encryption in collabora, you should disable this: `-e "extra_params=--o:ssl.enable=false"`
+:information_source: to avoid using automatic ssl/tls encryption in collabora, you should disable it:

+`-e "extra_params=--o:ssl.enable=false"`